-The vestibular system is composted of the middle/inner ear area and have to do with the sense of balance.
+The vestibular system is composed of the middle/inner ear area and has to do with the sense of balance.
 So any of your large, gross motor movements, such as hanging upside down, walking a balance beam, crawling, rolling, spinning, swinging, all engage the vestibular system.
-In children with sensory processing difficulties, they often have a weakened vestibular system which does not allow them to regulate in-coming sensory input properly.

 What is Proprioceptive Input?